Where can I buy insurance from? Policy Bazaar vs Agents vs Insurance Brands | Beshak

 While this is super convenient, we all know - there’s a slight risk while buying clothes online.
 They might not fit you, the design might be different from what’s shown in the picture etc. So - there’s a decision for you to make.

-Similarly, when you decide to buy a term insurance plan for yourself - you will be faced with several choices as to where and how you can buy the insurance policy from.
-From agents who are family friends, to online aggregators like Policybazaar or Coverfox - who offer exciting offers and discounts - each of these options comes with different pros and cons.
+Similarly, when you want to buy a term insurance plan - you will realise that you have a volley of choices as to where and how you can buy the insurance policy from.
+Agents to online insurance aggregators (Policybazaar, Coverfox, etc.) - where each option comes with its own advantages and disadvantages.

 In fact, we recently received a question on our forum, from Sanket Pusalkar that when you buy a policy online, is it better to buy policies from aggregator platforms like Policybazaar or from the insurer directly.